 At a point in Kaithi, Dilli, the protagonist is asked why he had to commit a murder that led to his 10-year imprisonment.
 A perfect juncture for a 20-minute flashback that could present the hero in a different look, and an opportunity to bring in a heroine, making it evident for a duet to pave its way into an action movie.
 But this doesn’t happen.
 Instead, we get Karthi, who plays Dilli, share his story at a verge of breaking down, and convey the pain of a lifetime through his eyes in a mere 2 minutes.
 Superlative acting, check.

-Like Lokesh Kanagaraj’s previous, Managaram, Kaithi is also a story about characters’ wrangles to get out of the mess they are contrived into.
-If Maanagaram was about circumstances of these characters with Chennai gelling them together, conversely, we never get to see a city or even the daylight, for that matter.
+Like Lokesh Kanagaraj’s debut Managaram, Kaithi too is a story about characters’ wrangles to get out of the mess they are contrived into.
+If Maanagaram was about circumstances of these characters with Chennai gelling them together, conversely in this film, we never get to see a city or even the daylight.
 What Chennai was in the former is the commissioner office here, a more physical location that coalesces the narrative on the whole.

 From the trailer, I felt it was going to be a Deadshot-meets-fury-road, but amusingly, that is not the case.
 The action is terrific both with Dilli and without Dilli.
 I like the fact that the writer let the other characters breath in.
-Dilli is one among the others in a mess, the mess is not around him.
+Dilli is one among the others in a mess of a stituation, the mess is not around him.
 There are aspects which Kaithi could have done better, the relationship between Dilli and Bejoy, being polar opposites could have been explored a bit more which would have resulted in a quirky yet focused duo.
 A little bit of texture to the students in stuck in the commissioner office would have amped up the tension by exponents, but they reduced to engineering-pasanga.